-Drug interactions that have been established based on drug interaction studies are listed with the pharmacokinetic results in Table 2, which summarizes the effect of saquinavir, administered as FORTOVASE or INVIRASE, on the geometric mean AUC and C{max} of coadministered drugs and Table 3, which summarizes the effect of coadministered drugs on the geometric mean AUC and C{max} of saquinavir.
+Drug interactions that have been established based on drug interaction studies are listed with the pharmacokinetic results in Table 2, which summarizes the effect of saquinavir, administered as saquinavir soft gel capsules or INVIRASE, on the geometric mean AUC and C{max} of coadministered drugs and Table 3, which summarizes the effect of coadministered drugs on the geometric mean AUC and C{max} of saquinavir.
 Clinical dose recommendations can be found in Table 6.
-The magnitude of the interactions may be different when INVIRASE or FORTOVASE are given with ritonavir.
+The magnitude of the interactions may be different when INVIRASE is given with ritonavir.